vgrichina/web4/README.md

 Note that both JSON and form data are supported.
 When transaction is processed by server user gets redirected to wallet for signing this transaction.

 In future there is a plan to allow sending app-specific key as a cookie to sign limited subset of transactions without confirmation in wallet.

+### Caching considerations

+By default all HTML responses can be cached for 1 minute (assumed dynamic content).
+All images, videos, audio and CSS can be cached for 1 day (assumed static content).

+You can override this by setting `cacheControl` field in response.

+It's not recommened to cache content for too long as then it not going to be hot on IPFS gateway.

 ## Rust support